 Extra-Curricular / Other Activities

 Will students be able to particiate in UIL sports?

 The new UIL guidelines moved the official start dates back for Volleyball, Cross-Country, and Football from August 3rd to September 7th.
-Currently, the SFISD Athletic Department is modifying schedules, practice dates, and practice times.
-These will be posted on each team’s individual website when they are completed.
+Currently, the SFISD Athletic Department has posted modified schedules, practice dates, and practice times on each team’s individual website.